Introduction

 Island - I got my Gameplan

-Coney Island from a former friend and VP at Qwest.
-He had the game
+Old Coney Island from a former friend and VP at

-in his garage and hadn't really played it in quite awhile so when he
+Qwest.
+He had the game in his garage and hadn't really played it in quite a while so when he found out I was collecting pinball games he

-his hands (the game was free).
-I still have the game and it works
+asked me if I'd take it off his hands (the game was free).
+I still have the game and it works but is has a few problems.

-backglass has some significant peeling so it isn't the best example I've
+some significant peeling so it isn't the best example I've seen of this game

 -

-Eight Ball - Really like this
+Eight Ball -

 early solid state game and find it to be right up there with Joker Poker

-game every weekend.
+from Bally).
 Bally made 20,230 games of these games in

 September of 1977.
 Although the game is an early solid state game,